Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 To be clear though, no speech recognition technology out there is perfect.
 I don’t want you thinking Google’s tech is flawless – it’s not a 1-for-1 replacement for conversing with an actual fluent Italian speaker.

-Yet, compared to other voice recognition software I’ve tested, the Rocket/Google combo is one of the better ones on the market.
+Yet, compared to other voice recognition software I’ve tested, the Rocket/Google combo is one of the better ones on the market for learning Italian.

 Smart Grammar Instruction